Mumbai–Pune Expressway: Accidents and incidents

 The expressway faced its first closure on 26 July 2005, due to heavy monsoon, which caused several landslides.
 During that time, several vehicles were stranded, while law enforcement worked extensively to clear the carriageways of landslide debris.

 The heavy rains in June and July 2015 caused heavy landslides at Khandala and Adoshi tunnels, which prompted the PWD to remove loose rocks to prevent further landslides.
 To carry out such works, the expressway near to the Lonavala exit till Khopoli exit was closed from 10 am to 5 pm for 10 days after the landslide near Adoshi tunnel on 18 July 2015 which took three lives and halted the traffic for two months.
 The boulders fell on both carriageways which caused huge diversion of traffic towards the old highway.

 Sporadic instances of robbery have been reported on the highway.

-SaveLIFE Foundation, with support from Mahindra & Mahindra Ltd. and the MSRDC, initiated the 'Zero Fatality Corridor' project to make the expressway fatality-free by 2020.
+In 2016, the SaveLIFE Foundation, a nonprofit NGO, with support from Mahindra & Mahindra Ltd. and the MSRDC, initiated the 'Zero Fatality Corridor' project to make the expressway fatality-free by 2020.
 Since August 2016, over a thousand engineering errors on the expressway have been fixed.
 As a part of this project, the 'Safety Under 80' campaign was also jointly launched by SLF, MSRDC and Mahindra & Mahindra Ltd. The initiative aimed at creating mass awareness on the dangers of speeding and the consequences of speeding were exhibited through outdoor hoardings and installation of crashes cars on both the corridors of the expressway.

-On 6 April 2020, during the lockdown during COVID-19, a section of the 190 year old Amrutanjan Bridge, a popular out of use railway bridge on the Bhor Ghat, was demolished by the MSRDC with the help of Maharashtra Police Highway Traffic department.
-The bridge was a major bottleneck on the ghat section, which caused traffic snarls and posed a safety issue for wide vehicles and trucks carrying wide goods.
+On 6 April 2020, during the lockdown during COVID-19 in India, a section of the 190-year-old Amrutanjan Bridge, a popular out of use railway bridge on the Bhor Ghat, was demolished by the MSRDC with the help of Maharashtra Police Highway Traffic department.
+The bridge was a major bottleneck on the ghat section, which caused traffic snarls, accidents, and posed a safety issue for wide vehicles and trucks carrying wide goods.
+Cars were stopped at the Anda Point and were made to turn onto the old Khandala road, and then re-enter the expressway.
+This occurred for a week after the demolition even.
 Post demolition, the safety and flow of traffic through the ghat section has improved.

 On 13 June 2023, an oil tanker overturned on the Mumbai-Pune expressway and rammed against a divider on a bridge near Lonavala which went up in flames on impact, killing the driver and other three people and three were injured.

-In October 2023, Enhancing safety on the Mumbai-Pune Expressway, the Maharashtra State Road Development Corporation (MSRDC) has announced the installation of Highway Traffic Management System (HTMS) Gantries on the Yashwantrao Chavan Expressway.
+In October 2023, Enhancing safety on the Mumbai-Pune Expressway, the Maharashtra State Road Development Corporation (MSRDC) had announced the installation of Highway Traffic Management System (HTMS) Gantries on the Yashwantrao Chavan Expressway.

 In December 2024, the traffic law enforcement installed use of AI-based cameras to track offenses like speeding, lane indiscipline, dangerous driving, seatbelt violations, amongst other offenses, besides alerting traffic officers for unauthorized entry of prohibited vehicles.

+On February 4, 2026, an oil tanker overturned, causing the expressway to be shut down for 30 hours until the oil tanker was towed away.